UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 Changing the PATH
 -----------------
-If you want to be able to make your script executable from anywhere, you need to change your PATH
+If you want to be able to make your script work like a command, you need the directory it is in to be in your PATH

 ```
 [user@host ~]$ mkdir ~/scripts